GaloisInc/grease/doc/ghidra-plugin.md

 Ghidra version or 11.0 or later, as this is when Ghidra introduced initial support for Rust binaries.

-You will also need install a stadalone `grease` binary, see [Installation](install.md).
+You will also need install a standalone `grease` binary, see [Installation](install.md).

 You may optionally specify the path to your `grease` binary by setting the